 Everyone wants their children to grow up to be financially independent.
 But when should you begin talking to your children about money?

 The time to start learning financial lessons is the earlier, the better.
 When your son or daughter asks for a new toy or device, it is a great time to talk about the value of a dollar.
-It might seem easy to have these types of conversations with children, but research suggests otherwise: Forty-seven percent of parents report they often miss opportunities to talk about money with their children.
+It might seem easy to have these types of conversations with children, but research suggests otherwise.

 Parents devote so much time teaching their children about moral values (being kind, showing respect, practicing patience, etc.), they often neglect to pass on hard-earned knowledge about finances.
 How many of us wish we had learned more about money from our parents growing up?
 The financial wisdom that comes with age and experience is invaluable.